Kaiconure/XIChat/readme.md

 # XIChat

 ## STOP.
 READ THIS FIRST.
-You will **NEED** to install the following Visual C++ 2022 Redistributable (x86) from Microsoft (if you don't have it already) to avoid potentially crashing the game when loading the XIChat addon:
+You will **NEED** to install the following Visual C++ 2022 x86 Redistributable from Microsoft (if you don't have it already) to avoid crashing the game upon loading XIChat.

 - https://aka.ms/vs/17/release/vc_redist.x86.exe

-You can read more about what this is [here](https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170).
-In short, it's a special package Microsoft releases to allow execution of native code that was built in a recent version of their developer tools.
+You can read more about what this is [here](https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170), but in short it's a special package Microsoft releases to allow execution of native code that was built in a recent version of their developer tools.
+If you run the installer, it will tell you if you've already got it on your system. _Note that you may be asked to restart your computer after installing these runtimes._

-You *may* also need to install the .Net Framework 4.7.2 redistributable (also from Microsoft), available [here](https://dotnet.microsoft.com/en-us/download/dotnet-framework/thank-you/net472-web-installer).
-If you get a warning about having a newer version already installed, you should be good.
+You *may* need to install the .Net Framework 4.7.2 redistributable as well (this is also from Microsoft).
+You can get that [here](https://dotnet.microsoft.com/en-us/download/dotnet-framework/thank-you/net472-web-installer).
+There's a high likelihood you've already got this (or a newer version) already, but you can verify that by running the installer.

 ## Overview